pyhgf: A neural network library for predictive coding: Introduction

 Finally, one critical component that goes beyond the concrete implementation and flexibility of such networks is the availability of validated methods and models that can be deployed and adapted into experimental applications.
-Predictive coding frameworks are available in many flavours \parencite{millidge:predictivecodingreview} and there is a need for robust implementation of those frameworks so they are easily accessible to non-expert users.
-The \Gls{hierarchical gaussian filter} (HGF) \parencite{2011:mathys, 2014:mathys} is a popular inversion scheme for predictive coding-inspired models.
+Predictive coding frameworks are available in many flavours \parencite{millidge:predictivecodingreview} and there is a need for robust implementation of those frameworks so that they are easily accessible to non-expert users.
+The \textit{\gls{hierarchical gaussian filter}} (HGF) \parencite{2011:mathys, 2014:mathys} is a popular inversion scheme for predictive coding-inspired models.
 Over the past decade, it has been widely adopted in computational psychiatry and reinforcement learning to emulate Bayesian belief updating in agents that are facing changing environments.
 In this framework, the networks encode the agent's probabilistic inference about latent states of the environment, which are updated in real time by new observations.
-Through encapsulating a hierarchy of Gaussian probability densities, this framework is well-designed to model how belief expectations and precisions are propagated in the graph and affect value updating \parencite{Sandhu2023}.
-Many complex cognitive phenomena (e.g. hallucinations and delusions) and psychiatric conditions (e.g. anxiety, autism, schizophrenia), can be efficiently described this way through altered uncertainty or precision processing at various levels of the hierarchy \parencite{Corlett2019, Reed2020, Powers2017, Lawson2017}.
-So far, the popularity of the HGF in computational neuroscience has been accelerated by the availability of a Matlab toolbox \parencite{Frssle2021}, together with its documentation and a forum for community support (\url{https://github.com/translationalneuromodeling/tapas}).
-This tool implements the core components of the framework for experimental neuroscience (i.e. the two-level and three-level binary and continuous HGF, along with several variations in response functions).
+By encapsulating a hierarchy of Gaussian probability densities, this framework is well-suited for modelling how belief expectations and precisions are propagated in the graph and how they affect value updating \parencite{Sandhu2023}.
+Many complex cognitive phenomena (e.g. hallucinations and delusions) and psychiatric conditions (e.g. anxiety, autism, schizophrenia), can efficiently be described in this way through altered uncertainty or precision processing at various levels of the hierarchy \parencite{Corlett2019, Reed2020, Powers2017, Lawson2017}.
+An important factor in the popularity of the HGF in computational neuroscience has been the availability of a Matlab toolbox \parencite{Frssle2021}, together with its documentation and a forum for community support (\url{https://github.com/ComputationalPsychiatry/hgf-toolbox}).
+This toolbox implements the core components of the framework for experimental neuroscience (i.e., the two-level and three-level binary and continuous HGF along with several variations thereof, and an array of response functions).
 However, generalisation of the model to arbitrarily sized networks is not provided and the programming language makes it difficult to interface with other Bayesian modelling and neural networks tools.